 Provide a community-based learning environment

-- Offer a safe, accessible location for participants to attend in-person or hybrid training.
+- Offer a safe, accessible location for participants to attend in-person.

 - Have reliable internet connectivity and space for small group learning (if hosting sessions on-site).